Essential Economics is an independent economic research service founded by Paola Subacchi.

 Drawing on expertise in the international monetary system, global financial imbalances, international capital flows and international financial centres, Essential Economics specialises in identifying and analysing macroeconomic trends.
 By combining these insights with a deep understanding of geopolitics and investment strategy, we are able to provide our clients with robust tailored research that helps them to mitigate risk and create opportunity at the international level.
 Through this, we help our clients to achieve their goal of long-term sustainable growth.

-Essential Economics works with a broad range of international clients, including corporations, government departments, international organisations, family offices and long-term investment funds.
+Essential Economics works with a broad range of international clients, including corporations, government departments, international organisations, think tanks and family offices and long-term investment funds.

 INVESTING IN WOMEN: WHAT WOMEN-LED BUSINESSES IN ITALY AND THE UK NEED